aibartt/Noseee/README.md

         //Set the name of the message to be 'data' io.sockets.emit("data", data);
       });

+      //Listen for message named "clear" from client socket.on("clear", ()=>{
+      //Send the clear message to all clients, including this one io.sockets.emit("clear");
+      });

 ### ML5 and PoseNet

-ML5 is a clinet side library that provides access to machine learning algorithms and models in the browser, building on top of TensorFlow.js with no other external dependencies.
+ML5 is a client side library that provides access to machine learning algorithms and models in the browser, building on top of TensorFlow.js with no other external dependencies.
 In my project I utilized the PoseNet a machine learning model that allows for Real-time Human Pose Estimation.
 I was able to link the video of the user and get the real-time nose positions using below code:

       video = createCapture(VIDEO);
       video.hide();